Analysis of information systems

 Written exam: set of questions on the whole program of the course

-Project: detailed study of a specific problem or case study in the context of program analysis (written relation+presentation with slides)
+Project: detailed study of a specific problem or case study in the context of program analysis (written relation+presentation)

 Oral exam: questions on the whole program of the course